-I have a bit of a soft spot for Berry Bros & Rudd.
-The first proper whisky tasting I ever attended (beyond the dram or two I got at the end of distillery tours) was a selection of Berry’s drams at the Good Spirits Co. in Glasgow.
-Prior to that evening I was reliant on whatever my supermarket stocked, or what bottles I could afford on the odd occasion I was able to visit a distillery.
-That Berry’s tasting opened my eyes to a world of whisky that I had never encountered before.
-There were blended malts and single casks from distilleries I’d never even heard of and the quality of experience was superior to most of the bottles I’d come across in any supermarket.
-That evening, and others like it, played a significant role in the evolution of my whisky hobby from a passing interest to the driving passion it has become.
-For that reason BB&R will always have a special place in my affections.
+First of all, I feel I should declare that I have a bit of a soft spot for Berry Bros & Rudd.
+Full disclosure and all that.
+The first whisky tasting I ever attended was a selection of Berry’s drams at the Good Spirits Co. in Glasgow.
+Prior to that evening, the whiskies I bought came from the local supermarket or from the distillery’s I visited occasionally.
+That Berry’s tasting was my introduction to independent bottlers and to single casks.
+It opened my eyes to a world of whisky that I had never encountered before.
+There was a blended malt, grain whisky and single casks from distilleries I hadn’t even heard of.
+Most notably of all, the quality of experience was superior to everything I’d come across in the supermarket.
+That evening was a turning point.
+My casual interest in the drink changed to a driving passion, if not an obsession.
+So for that, BB&R will always have a very special place in my affections.

-Berry’s Sherry Cask Matured Blended Malt Scotch Whisky is bottled at 44.2% and retails around £30 a bottle.
+Berry’s Sherry Cask Matured Blended Malt Scotch Whisky is bottled at 44.2% and retails for around £30 a bottle.

 Smell: Raisins and currants.
 Orange marmalade.
-Slightest touch of “stuck match” sulphur.
+Slightest touch of struck match sulphur.
 Charred oak.
 Dark chocolate.
 Caramel.
 Treacle, brambles and red berries.

 Taste: Jamaican ginger cake, raisins, sultanas and cinnamon.
 Burnt caramel and maple syrup.
 Oak and over-brewed tea.

 Thoughts: Heavily sherry-influenced whisky often comes at a premium so whilst this blended malt fails to provide much in the way of complexity, it is one of the more affordable ways to get that ever-popular sherry hit.

-I do feel like the whisky gets a little lost in the onslaught of sherry and oak and it’s possibly lacking a wee bit of depth but there’s no doubting that it’s still an enjoyable sipping experience and 44.2% makes for an ideal quaffing strength.
+I do feel like the whisky gets a little lost in the onslaught of sherry and oak and it’s possibly lacking a wee bit of depth but there’s no doubting that it’s an enjoyable sipping experience and 44.2% makes for an ideal quaffing strength.
 Tasty and affordable.
-Fair play.
+Always a good combination.

 For more information on Berry Bros. & Rudd, visit here.